aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 # Developer's Guide for building applications on the Media Insights Engine

-This guide explains how to build applications on the [Media Insights Engine](https://github.com/awslabs/aws-media-insights-engine).
+This guide explains how to build applications on the [Media Insights Engine](https://github.com/awslabs/aws-media-insights-engine) framework.

 Join our Gitter chat at [https://gitter.im/awslabs/aws-media-insights-engine](https://gitter.im/awslabs/aws-media-insights-engine).
 This public chat forum was created to foster communication between MIE developers worldwide.